syncfusion-content/javascript-docs/js/TimePicker/Getting-Started.md

-The following screenshot displays a **TimePicker** control.
+* The following screenshot displays a **TimePicker** control.

-{% include image.html url="/js/TimePicker/Getting-Started_images/Getting-Started_img2.png" Caption="TimePicker with booking"%}
+{% include image.html url="/js/TimePicker/Getting-Started_images/Getting-Started_img2.png" Caption="Figure 2: TimePicker with booking"%}

 ### Set the Min and Max Values

 In a real-time hotel table booking scenario, the booking is open only for a limited time and limited number of days.
 You have to select a time and date from the given range.
 This is achieved by using the properties **minTime** and **maxTime**, **minDate** and **maxDate**.
 By this way, only times ranging between **minTime** and **maxTime**, **minDate** and **maxDate** are enabled in the **TimePicker**.

 {% highlight js %}